dratx/sivara.health/content/articles/a-closer-look-chiang-mai-ram-hospital-a-pillar-of-northern-thailands-healthcare.md

 ---
-title: "A Closer Look: Chiang Mai Ram Hospital, A Pillar of Northern Thailand's Healthcare"
+title: "A Closer Look: Chiang Mai Ram Hospital, A Pillar of Northern Thailand"
 date: 2025-06-06T14:00:00.000Z
 summary: As one of the first private hospitals in Northern Thailand, Chiang Mai Ram has built a formidable reputation for providing trusted, high-quality